DawnbrandBots/yaml-yugipedia/README.md

 ## Adding a new category

-1. Create a new directory in Git under [`/wikitext`](/wikitext) by committing a blank `.gitkeep` file. e.g. `mkdir wikitext/example && touch wikitext/example/.gitkeep && git add wikitext/example`
-1. Run the [download workflow](https://github.com/DawnbrandBots/yaml-yugipedia/actions/workflows/download.yml), setting "Destination wikitext/ subdirectory" to the subdirectory created and "Yugipedia category" to the name of the category page without the `Category:`
+1. Run the [download workflow](https://github.com/DawnbrandBots/yaml-yugipedia/actions/workflows/download.yml) with the URL-encoded title of the category page without the `Category:` as input, e.g. `Yu-Gi-Oh!_Master_Duel_Forbidden_%26_Limited_Lists`.
-1. Add a new step to the [update workflow](https://github.com/DawnbrandBots/yaml-yugipedia/blob/master/.github/workflows/update.yml) to automatically update the saved wikitexts with any new changes.
+1. Add this URL-encoded category title to the [update list](/src/categories.txt) for the saved wikitexts automatically receive new changes via the [update workflow](https://github.com/DawnbrandBots/yaml-yugipedia/blob/master/.github/workflows/update.yml).

-1. Remove the `.gitkeep` file from Git.
+You can request to include a category by opening a pull request adding an entry to the [update list](/src/categories.txt).